 IoT, data breaches and the reporting duty

-The Regulation is clear: data breaches need to be reported if personal data are involved and under specific conditions.
+The Regulation is clear: data breaches need to be reported if personal data are involved and under specific conditions (personal data breach notification).

 Needless to say that, certainly with a bunch of IoT consumer devices, which sometimes are hackable as hell, we are far from the possibility to do so in this segment.
 Whether you use consumer IoT devices and data in your consumer-oriented business or have IoT use cases in an Industrial Internet context whereby personal data is leveraged (e.g. healthcare) with other types of connected devices make sure the full solution, including those devices, connectivity (there are loads of specific IoT connectivity solutions, from the short-range ones such as Zigbee or those used in smart home apps to the many wireless ones in a long-range context, such as LPWA technologies), platforms, cloud and so on are integrated in a secure environment with security controls and policies on the levels of these various IoT components and an ability to report as the General Data Protection Regulation requires.
 These levels also include data and information streams further along the road.

-A major aspect of the GDPR is consent.
+A major aspect of the GDPR are the so-called legal grounds for lawfully processing personal data.

 How do you do that in practice when you have an IoT use case whereby personal data (of EU citizens) are involved?
 You get the picture.
 Not easy at all, depending on context and use case.
 Even on the level of giving consent to a company with a basic personal fitness tracker and application it’s alreay hard.
 Imagine more sophisticated cases.
-While there is no general advice to give as it so much depends on the use case, you will have to think about the where, when and how you get that consent.
+While there is no general advice to give as it so much depends on the use case, you will have to think about the where, when and how you get that consent or which other legal ground is a better fit.
 In some cases it will be mainly a matter of additional clauses in contracts (e.g. telematics in insurance, smart metering in contracts with utility firms), in others it will be harder (e.g. in-store retail applications and most certainly the use of the IoT for marketing purposes).

 Other Internet of Things GDPR focus areas